Should You Install Your New Lawn Using Seed Or Sod?

 Warrior Landscaping is a landscaping contractor serving the Mississauga area of Ontario.
 We specialize in properly grading your property and then installing a new lawn using seed or sod.
 We also offer a variety of lawn maintenance services that can be performed on a weekly, monthly, or annual basis.

-If you’d like to schedule an estimate for your new lawn please call (416) 316-9223 or fill out the contact form to arrange your estimate.
+If you’d like to schedule an estimate for your new lawn please fill out the contact form to arrange your estimate.